-Submission of articles or thematic issues (in Word or rtf format), preferably in an electronic version, have to be addressed to the Chief Editor, Olivier Gapenne.
+Submission of articles or thematic issues (in Word or rtf format), preferably in an electronic version, have to be addressed to the Chief Editor, Virginie Beaucousin (firstname.lastname@example.org).

 Each article submitted (together with summaries in English and in French) is examined by at least two reviewers, from different disciplines.
 The journal gives priority to work carried out or presented in an interdisciplinary perspective.
 Articles whose content or form restrict the audience to a small circle of specialists are given lower priority.

-The structure of the paper should be indicated by sub-titles.
-Subtitles at the first level are in small bold capitals ; second-level subtitles in bold small case ; and third-level subtitles in plain italics.
+The structure of the paper should include paragraphs.
+The title of the paragraph are in small bold capitals ; Sub-paragraph in bold small case ; and third-level paragraph in plain italics.
 Do not exceed three levels (e.g. III - 2.2).
 Avoid an excessive number of paragraphs and line-spaces between paragraphs.
 Footnotes should be numbered consecutively and be placed at the bottom of the corresponding page.

 Figures should be numbered and have legends; the figures should also be communicated in an electronic version (format .jpg or .bmp), and they should not exceed 13×21 cm.